 The block is made by sewing together four half-square triangle blocks in such a way that the block seems to be spinning like the pinwheels children get at school fairs.
 The only tricky part is getting all the triangle points to match at the center of the block.
 The key to perfectly aligned points is learning how to sew a scant 1/4″ seam.

-- Lay a top unit and bottom unit with right sides together and sew down the long side.
-Press.
-The block should now look like this:
+- Lay a top unit and bottom unit with right sides together, pin where the seams meet, and sew down the long side.
+Press the block open.